 Urban: Since urban skateboards are usually used in urban environment and they are less susceptible to shock or vibration, the anti-vibration ability is weaker than off-road skateboards.

 Off-road: The trucks are wide and springs are used to aid in absorbing some of the vibration and roughness of riding off-road.
 You could get thrown off your board if you’re going fast.
 Its shock absorption and suspension features help reduce bumpiness and keep your weight evenly distributed for maximum comfort while riding.

 Urban boards with solid, non-pneumatic tires are best for those planning to use them in an urban environment.
 Its compact body makes it easy to transport – which is great because you’ll want to take it everywhere.
 Nothing worse than commuting or going around town on a heavy board.
 When you have to, it would be hard to carry it for even 5 minutes.

-Off-road boards combine the speed and thrill of an electric skateboard.
+Off-road boards combines the speed and thrill of an electric skateboard.
 For many, they are a fun, environmentally conscious, and budget-friendly alternative to other modes of transportation.
-Off-road skateboards are a perfect choice for those who enjoy speed and challenge.
+Off-road skateboards are perfect choice for those who enjoy speed and challenge.
 It’s not recommended for skateboard beginners to try off-road boards from the very beginning, which can be very dangerous.

 It takes a little patience and research to find the one that is best for you, but all that effort is well worth it in the end.
-Unlike other regular sports, there are likely more potential risks of electric skateboards, especially for the off-road skateboards.
+Unlike other regular sports, there are likely more potential risks of electric skateboards, especially for the off road skateboards.
 No matter which one you will choose, always keep safety in your mind.
 Remember to wear protective gear when riding; you’ll need a helmet at a minimum, but kneepads are also highly recommended.